🧡 Skip to main content🔍 Skip to search

 Log everything

 Logs every operation of every Trigger and Action within the Task, providing maximum information on the Task execution.
 The option is useful when every detail needs to be tracked as well as when troubleshooting a Task.
-If multiple files are deleted, the deletion of each one (both successful and failed) is explicitly written into log file.
+If multiple files are deleted, the deletion of each one (both successful and failed) is explicitly written into the log file.

 Default logging

 Logs only Task level details (such as Task execution, completion and Trigger initialization) as well as Trigger and Action failures (warnings and errors).
-If multiple files are deleted, only failed file removals are written into log file (as well as the information on Task starting and completion).
+If multiple files are deleted, only failed file removals are written into the log file (as well as the information on Task starting and completion).

 Log only errors and warnings